Trisdoan/Ecommerce_Marketing_Analytics/README.md

-## 7. For landing page test analyzed previous, show full conversion funnel from each of the two pages to orders
+## 7. For landing page test analyzed previous, show full conversion funnel from each of the two pages to orders from 19 Jun to Jul 28

 ### Steps:
 - Use **CTE** and **RANK()*** to rank each time customers purchased